Discretization of continuous-time arbitrage strategies in financial markets with fractional Brownian motion: Simulation study

 \subsubsection{Impact of trading horizon and frequency}

 To complete our analysis of the Salopek strategy, we study its sensitivity to different trading horizons and frequencies and compare the findings to the Shiryaev strategy.

-\myparagraph{Trading horizon} Again, we start by enlarging the trading horizon $T$ and upholding a daily trading frequency.
+\paragraph{Trading horizon} Again, we start by enlarging the trading horizon $T$ and upholding a daily trading frequency.
 For our three transaction cost variants, Figure \ref{Fig:Salopek6} displays the mean terminal portfolio value and the loss probability as functions of $T$.
 For both $\stratc$ and $\stratd$, Panel (a) suggests that the growth of the mean terminal values in the first ten years is only slightly faster than linear.
 This is in contrast to the Shiryaev strategy where we detected faster than exponential growth.
-While, for $T\le 5.5$, the means of the Salopek strategy are larger than those of the Shiryaev strategy, the latter surpass the former for higher $T$.
+While, for smaller $T$, the means of the Salopek strategy are larger than those of the Shiryaev strategy, the latter surpass the former for higher $T$.
 In particular, for $T=10$, the Shiryaev values exceed the Salopek values nearly twofold.
 In our drifting environment, this can be linked to the fact that the Shiryaev asset tends to deviate further from its initial price than the Salopek assets deviate from each other.
-Panel (b) shows that the loss probabilities decrease with $T$ and converge to a level of about $20\%$ ($30\%$, $35\%$) without (with) transaction costs.
-Hence, their magnitudes are smaller than for the Shiryaev strategy.
-Moreover, for increasing $T$, the loss probabilities related to transaction costs with a minimum fee do not approach those of purely proportional costs.
+Panel (b) shows that the loss probabilities decrease with $T$.
+While the Salopek strategy has some comparative advantages in the short run and the minimum fee setting, the Shiryaev strategy stands out in the long run.
+In particular, for $T=10$ and proportional costs, the former is not as close to 20\% as the latter.
+Moreover, with rising $T$, the Salopek probabilities related to minimum fee transaction costs do not approach those of purely proportional costs.

-\myparagraph{Trading frequency} In a last simulation, Figure \ref{Fig:Salopek7} sets diverse trading frequencies within a locked trading horizon of $T=1$ year.
+\paragraph{Trading frequency} Figure \ref{Fig:Salopek7} sets diverse trading frequencies within a locked trading horizon of $T=1$ year.
 The resulting mean terminal portfolio values in Panel (a) imply that, even in the presence of transaction costs, higher trading frequencies are beneficial for investors.
-In contrast to the Shiryaev strategy, the impact of minimum fees is almost negligible at high frequencies.
+In contrast to the Shiryaev strategy, the impact of minimum fees at high frequencies is almost negligible.
 The loss probabilities in Panel (b) also recommend more frequent trading.
-The value of about $40\%$ for daily trading illustrates once more that unavoidable rebalancing costs in discrete-time trading induce losses that prevent the strategy from reaching the zero probability limit of an infinite trading frequency.
+The value of $37\%$ for fee-less daily trading illustrates once more that unavoidable rebalancing costs in discrete-time trading induce losses that prevent the strategy from reaching the zero probability limit of an infinite trading frequency.